Azure-Samples/azure-search-comparison-tool/README.md

 # Azure Search Comparison Tool

 This repository contains a React application that demonstrates the Azure Search Comparison Tool.
 This tool provides a web interface for visualizing different retrieval modes available in Azure Cognitive Search.
 Additionally, the tool supports image search using text-to-image and image-to-image search functionalities.
-It leverages OpenAI for text embeddings and Azure AI Vision API for image embeddings.
+It leverages Azure OpenAI for text embeddings and Azure AI Vision API for image embeddings.

 You can find a live demo at [aka.ms/VectorSearchDemo](https://aka.ms/VectorSearchDemo/)